will62794/will62794.github.io/_drafts/2024-11-04-compositional-reconfig-verification.markdown

 Is there an "interaction preserving abstraction" that exists for the transaction manager sub-component in this case?
 Well, if we break down the protocol into transaction manager and resource manager sub-components, then we know the only interaction points between these two sub-components are via the `{msgsCommit, msgsAbort}` (written to by RM, read by TM) and the `msgsPrepared` (read by TM, written to by RM) variables.
 Well, from the perspective of the transaction manager, all it knows about is the view of the `msgsPrepared` variable, and it simply waits until it is filled up with enough resource managers.

+Can you also do "conditional" interaction? i.e. interaction might occur between two Raft actions in general, but may not occur between those actions executed across different term boundaries?

 <!-- ## Compositional Verification for Reconfiguration Protocol -->